History of Karabakh (part 3)

 Karabakh and Nakhichevan annexed

-Soon afterwards, however, the Turkish and Russian leaders were able to reach understanding upon carve-up Armenia.
-The year 1921 brought tragic territorial losses for Armenia.
-The Treaty of Moscow (March 1921), the Treaty of Kars (October 1921), and plenary sessions of the Caucasian Office of Russian Communist Party (June-July 1921) tore away historical lands from Armenia, reducing its territories thrice.
-With the stroke of a pen, Nakhichevan and Nagorno-Karabakh were forcibly attached to the Soviet Azerbaijan.
+Soon afterward, Turkish and Soviet Russian leaders reached an understanding regarding the partition of Armenia.
+The year 1921 brought catastrophic territorial losses.
+The Treaty of Moscow (March 1921), the Treaty of Kars (October 1921), and the decisions of the Caucasian Bureau of the Russian Communist Party (June–July 1921) stripped Armenia of its historical lands, reducing its territory to a fraction of its former size.

 Autonomy formed